 \section{Introduction}

-A random closed set in Euclidean space is a random element in the family of closed sets in $\R^d$ equipped with the Fell topology, see \cite{TRS}.
+A random closed set in Euclidean space is a random element in the family of closed sets in $\R^d$ equipped with the Fell topology.
 Limit theorems for random sets are mostly derived for their Minkowski sums and unions, see \cite{TRS}.

-Only recently, \cite{MR4400102} proved a limit theorem for random sets obtained as the intersection of unit Euclidean balls $x+B_1$ whose centers $x$ form a Poisson point process of growing intensity $\lambda$ on the same unit ball.
+Only recently, \cite{MR4400102} proved a limit theorem for random sets obtained as the intersection of unit Euclidean balls $x+B_1$ whose centres $x$ form a Poisson point process of growing intensity $\lambda$ on the same unit ball.
 It was shown that these random sets scaled by $\lambda$ converge in distribution as $\lambda\to\infty$ to the zero cell of a Poisson hyperplane tessellation.
 It was also shown that the volumes of these intersection sets converge in distribution.

-Many results from \cite{MR4400102} actually follow from the studies of a similar model appears from taking the ball hull of a sample $\Xi_n=\{\xi_1,\dots,\xi_n\}$ which consists of i.i.d.\ points uniformly distributed in the unit Euclidean ball.
+Many results from \cite{MR4400102} follow from the studies of a similar model appearing by taking the ball hull of a sample $\Xi_n=\{\xi_1,\dots,\xi_n\}$ which consists of i.i.d.\ points uniformly distributed in the unit Euclidean ball.
 The ball hull

 is the intersection of all (translated) unit balls which contain the sample.
 It is easy to see that the set $X_n$ of all $x\in\R^d$ such that $\Xi_n\subset x+B_1$ satisfies